Philip Green Wright: Instrumental variables

-Goldberger said that Philip Wright prepared the 1928 appendix on instrumental variables in collaboration with his son, Sewall.
+Goldberger said that Wright prepared the 1928 appendix on instrumental variables in collaboration with his son, Sewall.
 Philip Wright's book did not acknowledge collaboration or authorship by Sewall, but the stark difference between the sophisticated statistical theory of the appendix and the tedious presentation of information on animal and vegetable oils in the rest of the book, together with Sewall's extensive publication record in statistics led many researchers citing the work to assume that Sewall was the author of the appendix.
 In 2003 James H. Stock and Francesco Trebbi endeavored to determine authorship by conducting stylometric analysis, comparing word usage and grammatical constructions to other samples of each author's writings, and concluded that the evidence clearly supports Philip as the writer.
 They acknowledged, however, that the stylometric analysis could not determine which man was responsible for coming up with the idea.
 Later, Stock and Kerry Clark obtained correspondence between Philip and Sewall Wright written during the winter of 1925–26 in which they worked out the two solutions to the identification problem, instrumental variables and path analysis.
 The letters made it clear that the solutions were worked out collaboratively with each man contributing to them.
 The letters also showed that prior to publication of the appendix, Philip Wright had submitted a paper describing the research to the Quarterly Journal of Economics, but it was rejected.

 Retirement and death

 After Wright's retirement from the Brookings Institution, he did research on tariffs for the Institute of Pacific Relations and on the effects of inflation for the Duke Foundation.
 With his wife, Elizabeth, he coauthored a biography of their grandfather, Elizur Wright, which was published after Philip's death.

-Philip Wright died on September 4, 1934 in Washington, D.C.
+Wright died on September 4, 1934, in Washington, D.C.